Mangaldas Nathubhoy

-Sir Mangaldas Nathubhoy (15 October 1832 – 9 March 1890), Seth or head of the Kapol Bania caste, well known for their thrift and keen commercial instincts.
+Sir Mangaldas Nathubhoy (15 October 1832 – 9 March 1890) was the Seth or head of the Kapol Bania caste in India.
+The caste were well known for their thrift and keen commercial instincts.

-Biography
+Early life

 He was born of a family whose ancestors emigrated from Diu Goghla district to Bombay soon after Bombay came into British possession.
 Ramdas Manordas, his grandfather, amassed a considerable fortune, which, owing to the premature death of his father, came into the sole possession of Mangaldas at the age of eleven.

+Career

 He had to take charge of the business in early life, though he gave some time to English studies.
 He was a noted cotton mill merchant and was agent of Bombay United Mill from 1860 to 1874, when he resigned and agency was given to Khatau Maccanji.

+In 1859, Mangaldas was made a Justice of the Peace, and was appointed a Commissioner of Income Tax in 1860.
+In 1862, he assisted in establishing the Hindu Boys' School in Bombay, founded under the patronage of the Students' Literary and Scientific Society.
+In the same year, he founded a fellowship in Bombay university to allow graduates to spend some years in Europe.
+A bequest in his will enabled the university to establish seven similar scholarships.
+He took keen interest in learning, and in such institutions as the Asiatic and geographical societies.

+Personal life and recognition

-On the death of Nathubhoy's wife he established a dispensary at Kalyan in her memory and also a special female ward in connection with the David Sassoon hospital in Poona.
+On the death of Nathubhoy's wife in 1864, he established a dispensary at Kalyan in her memory and also a special female ward in connection with the David Sassoon hospital in Poona.
 As a merchant Mangaldas was upright and successful.
 In social matters he stood forth as a reformer, and to him the change to election from hereditary succession to the headship of the caste is due.

-In 1862 he founded a fellowship in Bombay university to allow graduates to spend some years in Europe.
-A bequest in his will enabled the university to establish seven similar scholarships.
-He took keen interest in learning, and in such institutions as the Asiatic and geographical societies.
-In 1866 he was nominated to the legislative council and sat until 1874.

-In 1867 he revived the Bombay association, a political body, over which he presided for a time.
+In 1866 he was nominated to the Bombay Legislative Council as a non-official member and sat until 1874.
+In 1867 he revived the Bombay Association, a political body, over which he presided for a time.
 In 1872 he was made CSI, and in 1875 the dignity of Knight Bachelor was conferred on him.
 Besides a large donation to the Indian Famine Fund, Sir Mangaldas is known to have expended 500,000 on charities.
 He died at Bombay on 9 March 1890.